Vision

 How We Plan to Get There

-• Transparent systems - Tracking gear, support, and outcomes so we can learn and improve
+Transparent systems - To tracking operations of gear, support, and outcomes so we can learn and improve

 Your Role in This Vision